LuisMiSanVe/CSharpPHP_API/README.md

 4. 'index' calls 'bas_categoria_controller' to execute the order.
 5. 'bas_categoria_controller' calls 'bas_categoria' and executes the code.
 6. 'index' returns the result.
-7. The C# REST API recieves it and shows it to the user.
+7. The C# REST API receives it and shows it to the user.
 ## Technologies used
-- Programming Lenguage: C#, PHP
+- Programming Lenguages: C#, PHP
 - Framework: ASP.NET Core (Project made with .Net 8.0 Framework)
 - NuGets:
   - Swashbuckle.AapNetCore (6.4.0)